aaronpk/OAuth-2.1/draft-ietf-oauth-v2-1.md

 usage of mechanisms providing
 confidentiality, authentication and integrity such as {{RFC8446}}
 (see {{tls-version}}).
-if the client should be prevented from observing the contents of the token, token MUST be encrypted.
+If the client should be prevented from observing the contents of the token, token MUST be encrypted.

 Cookies are typically transmitted in the clear.
 Thus, any